 Local Council Tax Support Scheme

-Current and future council tax benefit claimants of pension credit age are protected from the changes and will continue to receive financial support based on the government’s national council tax benefit scheme.
+Current and future council tax support claimants of pension credit age are protected and will continue to receive financial support based on the previous government’s national Council Tax Benefit Scheme criteria.

 We would like your views on the proposals, please contribute by completing the online survey below.